menu

 Real Estate Prices & Overview

-Old Town Chinatown median real estate price is $366,151, which is more expensive than 25.1% of the neighborhoods in Oregon and 45.4% of the neighborhoods in the U.S.
+Old Town Chinatown median real estate price is $334,408, which is less expensive than 80.3% of Oregon neighborhoods and 60.2% of all U.S. neighborhoods.

 Old Town Chinatown is a densely urban neighborhood (based on population density) located in Portland, Oregon.

 Old Town Chinatown real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Old Town Chinatown neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the Old Town Chinatown neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics